-People who may review your records include the ACTG, Office for Human Research Protections (OHRP) or other government agencies as part of their responsibility to protect the rights of research participants, the University of Pennsylvania institutional review board (IRB), National Institutes of Health (NIH), study staff, and study monitors.
+People who may review your records include the ACTG, Office for Human Research Protections (OHRP) or other government agencies as part of their responsibility to protect the rights of research participants, the University of Pennsylvania institutional review board (IRB), National Institutes of Health (NIH), study staff, study monitors and local, US and non-US regulatory entities.
 Having a Certificate of Confidentiality does not prevent you from releasing information about yourself and your participation in the study.